davidyu8/davidyu8.github.io/README.md

   - Add a news tab (with thumbnails for each headline).
 - Add recordings to website (UES Stata and UERF Symposium (probably should add slides for both)).
 - New tabs should be created upon clicks [https://www.w3schools.com/tags/att_a_target.asp](https://www.w3schools.com/tags/att_a_target.asp).
+- Add news for the [FEDS note](https://www.federalreserve.gov/econres/notes/feds-notes/international-spillovers-of-tighter-monetary-policy-20221222.html) that I was a research assistant on.